MicrosoftDocs/Hololens/hololens/hololens-spaces.md

 Features in your environment can make it difficult for the HoloLens to interpret a space.
 Light levels, materials in the space, the layout of objects, and more can all affect how HoloLens maps an area.

 HoloLens works best in certain kinds of environments.
 To produce the best spatial map, choose a room that has adequate light and plenty of space.
-Avoid dark spaces and rooms that have much dark, shiny, or translucent surfaces (for instance, mirrors or gauzy curtains).
+Avoid dark spaces and rooms that have dark, shiny, or translucent surfaces (for instance, mirrors or gauzy curtains).

 HoloLens is optimized for indoor use.
 Spatial mapping also works best when Wi-Fi is turned on, although it doesn't have to be connected to a network.
 HoloLens can obtain Wi-Fi access points even if it isn't connected or authenticated.
 HoloLens functionality doesn't change whether the access points are internet-connected or intranet/local only.